-In this article, I will provide you the exact step-by-step process so that by the end of this article, you should be pretty clear on opening a new CRA My Account.
+In this article, I will guide you through the exact step-by-step process so that by the end of this article, you should be pretty clear on opening a new CRA My Account.
+If you have any questions please let me know in the comment section below and I’ll answer then as soon possible.
 Alright then let’s get started.

-The CRA is a Canadian federal agency that regulates tax laws for the Canadian government and for most provinces and territories.
+The Canada Revenue Agency or CRA is a Canadian federal agency that regulates tax laws for the Canadian government and for most provinces and territories.

 All the tax deductions that are withheld from an employee’s Gross pay, such as federal and provincial income tax, CPP contributions and EI premiums, are sent to the CRA and then dispersed to the appropriate government department.

 The CRA also monitors compliance on behalf of governments across Canada.